influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v0.4/introduction/getting_started.md

 ![Add new server](/img/chronograf/add-new-server.png)

-> **NOTE:** By default, Chronograf run on localhost port `10000` (`127.0.0.1`).
+> **NOTE:** By default, Chronograf runs on localhost port `10000`.
 Those settings are configurable; see the configuration file to change them and to see the other configuration options.
 We list the location of the configuration file by installation process below.

 > * Debian or RPM package: `/opt/chronograf/config.toml`
 > * OS X via Homebrew: `/usr/local/etc/chronograf.toml`